 “The goal of National DNA Day is to offer students, teachers and the public an opportunity to learn about and celebrate the latest advances in genomic research and explore how those advances might impact their lives,” NHGRI reported.

 Various groups refer to this special day as International DNA Day and World DNA Day.
-According to Wikipedia, the day is most commonly celebrated by biologists, science teachers, students, and anyone interested in genetics.
-Now they can add Embarkers to that list!
+The day is often celebrated by biologists, science teachers, students, and anyone interested in genetics.
+That includes Embark!

 As a dog DNA company, this day is very important to us.
 DNA has taught us so much and will continue to educate us in the future.
 In fact, it has been said that the discovery of DNA was the most significant of the last century, according to ExploreDNA.
 It has helped scientific and medical progress tremendously, not to mention forensics, agriculture, and more.